Implementing Feature Flags in Laravel: A Practical Guide to Progressive Delivery

 composer require laravel/pennant

-Step 2: Publish the Configuration
+Step 2: Publish Configuration

 php artisan vendor:publish --provider="Laravel\Pennant\PennantServiceProvider"

-Inside config/peannat.php, you can define your features.
+Inside config/pennant.php, define your features:

 return [